philsturgeon/phil.tech/_posts/2009-07-08-Create-an-Admin-panel-with-CodeIgniter.markdown

 > / application/ config/ controllers/ admin/ blog.php dashboard.php comments.php blog.php comments.php models/ blog_model.php comments_model.php views/ admin/ blog/ index.php form.php comments/ index.php form.php dashboard.php login.php blog/ index.php view.php comments/ view.php system/ index.php

 Here we are keeping the default MVC structure of CodeIgniter and using sub-directories for our controllers to give us the http://example.com/admin/blog URL structure.
-You'll need to set a $route['admin'] = 'admin/dashboard'; to get example.com/admin worksing but thats easy enough.
+You'll need to set a $route['admin'] = 'admin/dashboard'; to get example.com/admin working but that's easy enough.

 This method has the advantage of being able to share models, libraries and helpers across both the front and backend.
 If you really need to separate models for front and back ends, why not just have a models/admin/ folder and put them in there?